 Shooting Sports Disciplines

-Larimer County 4-H offers members the opportunity to participate in 9 different Shooting Sports disciplines.
+4-H offers 9 Shooting Sports disciplines.

 Participation Requirements

-Please reference the Policies and Procedures for 2024 for all of the details.
+Here’s a quick overview of policies and requirements.
+Please reference the Policies and Procedures for 2025 for more details.

 Enrollment

-To participate in 2024, youth must be 8-years-old by December 31, 2023 and complete their enrollment in Larimer County 4-H via v2.4HOnline.com before the deadlines: February 1, 2024 for returning members and March 1, 2024 for new members.
-Choose Shooting Sports as the project and then each discipline individually.
+Youth must be 8 years old by December 31, 2024 and complete enrollment for Larimer County 4-H via v2.4HOnline.com before the deadlines: February 1, 2025 for returning members and March 1, 2025 for new members.

 Age Divisions